photomattmills/ecto_neo4j/README.md

 # Ecto Neo4j

 This is a wrapper for using Ecto with a Neo4j database.
+Currently highly experimental, and likely to see drastic changes over the next couple months.
+Plans include a full Cypher query generator and all the good abstraction and familiar data modeling tools of Ecto, where compatible.

 ## Installation